fabianfranklinhuffstead/angularRoutingAppV1.6/README.md

 <img src="https://github.com/fabianfranklinhuffstead/angularRoutingAppV1.6/blob/master/images/screenshot1.png" height="50%" width="50%">

 <h2>Desktop view</h2>
 <p>This is the desktop view of the same application running on localhost.
-This is the view for non mobile devices.</p>
+This is the view for non mobile devices to accomdate the increase of real estate on the screen you can see that it spans over several columns.</p>
 <img src="https://github.com/fabianfranklinhuffstead/angularRoutingAppV1.6/blob/master/images/screenshot2.png" height="50%" width="50%">

 <p>Please contact for fixes, changes further instructions</p>